 (5) When a formal hearing is requested, an additional statement estimating the number of witnesses, if any, to be called by the requesting party at the hearing and the amount of time the requesting party will require to present its case at the hearing.

-(b) Requests for a hearing or appeal pursuant to Section 15430 of these regulations shall be mailed or delivered to: Manager, Self-Insurance Plans, 2265 Watt Avenue, Suite 1, Sacramento, CA 95825
+(b) Requests for a hearing or appeal pursuant to Section 15430 of these regulations shall be mailed or delivered to: Chief, Self-Insurance Plans, 11050 Olson Drive, Suite 230, Rancho Cordova, CA 95670.

 (c) An appeal or request for a hearing from an employer or aggrieved party must be served upon the Director in writing within twenty-one (21) calendar days after receipt of: